telerik/ajax-docs/getting-started/first-steps.md

 >caption Create a new project
 ![Create a new project](images/getting-started-project-wizard.gif)

-Detailed version of the steps above in the [Create Project](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard) help article.
+You can see detailed version of the steps above in the [Create Project](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard) help article.

 ## Add RadEditor to the Application